burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Standard `#include` preprocessor directive helps organize the project but at a considerable cost.
 The desirability of modules due to B.Stroustroup was already well known in 1980.

 Modules have come with C++20 to upgrade the understanding of header files.
 The reason to include it in standards that B.Stroustrup mentioned in his talks is mainly about improving compilation time:
-- Google reports x2-4 improvements in compile-time
+- Google reports *x2-4* improvements in compile-time
-- Microsoft reports x5-x50 times improvements in compile time
+- Microsoft reports *x5-x50* times improvements in compile time

 Result of applying modules:
-* Reduce compilation time.
+* Reduce compilation time
-* The order in which you import modules never matters.
+* The order in which you import modules never matters

-C++20 has introduced these modules to form self-contained subcomponents of related functionality and called it a *module*.
+C++20 has introduced modules to form a self-contained subcomponents of related functionality and called it a *module*.

-Before technical details, let's take a look into several critical conceptual things:
+Several critical conceptual things:

 * A module can **export** any number of C++ entities (functions, constants, types, etc.)
-* An exported entity by one module can be used in any source file that **imports** this module.
+* An exported entity by one module can be used in any source file that **imports** this module
-* The combination of all entities that a module export is called the **module interface**.
+* The combination of all entities that a module export is called the **module interface**
-* A module can **export entire other module**.
+* A module can **export entire other module**

 Documentation dedicated for modules: [cpp reference details](https://en.cppreference.com/w/cpp/language/modules)

-In real life, compilers are not yet fully supported modules (at the moment of August 2022), so please be careful if you're going to use them.
+> In real life, compilers are not yet fully supported modules (at the moment of August 2022), so please be careful if you're going to use them.
 At least check that your toolchain endorses it from practice and from checking [cpp reference details about compilers support](https://en.cppreference.com/w/cpp/compiler_support) if you are using one of the popular compilers.

 Modules are replacement of header files and do not have any connection with C++ [namespaces](https://en.cppreference.com/w/cpp/language/namespace).
 Next, we will go example by example to open all features of *modules*.

 ## Single Module Interface File/Module Unit